Donna Tartt: Career

 Donna Tartt has spent about ten years writing each of her novels.
+Her biggest influences as a writer include famous 20th-century authors such as Evelyn Waugh, George Orwell, Shirley Jackson, Patricia Highsmith and Vladimir Nabokov.

 The Secret History (1992) was derived from her time at Bennington College.
 She spent eight years writing.
 Amanda Urban was her agent and the novel became a critical and financial success.
 It originated the dark academia literary aesthetic, causing it to "explode like a firework" in the literary scene, according to The New York Times.

 Tartt's novel The Little Friend (2002) was first published in Dutch because her books sold more per capita in the Netherlands than elsewhere.

 In 2006, Tartt's short story "The Ambush" was included in the Best American Short Stories 2006.

 Her 2013 novel The Goldfinch was a bestseller and received the 2014 Pulitzer Prize for Fiction, though some critics felt the novel was juvenile and not literary.
 The book was adapted into the movie The Goldfinch, which was a critical and commercial failure.
 Tartt was not given the option to write the screenplay or act as a producer for the film, and reportedly fired longtime agent Amanda Urban over the deal.

-In November 2023, The Queen's Reading Room released an interview with Donna Tartt who confirmed that she was working on her next novel.
+In November 2023, The Queen's Reading Room released an interview with Tartt in which she confirmed that she was working on her next novel.

 Personal life

 In 2002, it was reported that Tartt had lived in Greenwich Village, the Upper East Side, and on a farm near Charlottesville, Virginia.
-Tartt is 5 ft tall.
-She has also stated that she would never get married.
+She has stated that she will never marry.
 In a 2013 interview with The Irish Independent, Tartt stated that she dislikes going on book tours and giving talks, because she finds them mentally exhausting.
 She stressed that she was not a recluse but rather was maintaining her privacy, and asked rhetorically, "Was it Emerson who talked about the great freedom of American life as the freedom not to participate in the life of the culture, the freedom to shut the door, to close the curtains?"

-In 2016, Tartt's cousin, police officer James Lee Tartt, was killed while on duty.

-As of 2016, Virginia Living published that Tartt lived with art gallery owner Neal Guma in Charlottesville, Virginia, on a property they purchased together in 1997.
-Tartt also dedicated her second novel to someone named Neal, although she did not elaborate on his identity.
+As of 2016, Tartt lived with art gallery owner Neal Guma in Charlottesville, Virginia, on a property they purchased together in 1997.
+The dedication of Tartt's second novel is "For Neal".

 Tartt is a convert to Catholicism and contributed an essay, "The Spirit and Writing in a Secular World", to The Novel, Spirituality and Modern Culture (2000), edited by Paul Fiddes.
-In her essay she wrote that "faith is vital in the process of making my work and in the reasons I am driven to make it."
+In her essay she wrote that "faith is vital in the process of making my work and in the reasons I am driven to make it".
 However, Tartt also warned of the danger of writers who impose their beliefs or convictions on their novels.
-She wrote that writers should "shy from asserting those convictions directly in their work."
+She wrote that writers should "shy from asserting those convictions directly in their work".